andresnino1/microbit_basic_examples/README.md

 GPIO.output(23,True)
 ```

-Compare that with the alternative:
+Compare that with the microbit:

 ```
 from microbit import *